-The website aims to reach AAA standard in line with the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) version 2.0 by the end of April 2019.
-We will also be adding a voice over function to help those with sight impairments to access the content of our website, as well as the ability to translate our site into 100 languages, 40 of these supported by the voice over function.
+The website has reached AAA standard in line with the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) version 2.0 .
+We have added a voice over function to help those with sight impairments to access the content of our website, as well as the ability to translate our site into 100 languages, 40 of these supported by the voice over function.

 We hope that you're enjoying using this website and are not experiencing any problems.
 However, if you do have difficulty viewing the site, there are some things you can do to make it easier.
 You can change the settings of your browser to better suit your needs.